A few of our regular readers have been asking, “Why hasn’t PricePlow been covering MAN Sports products lately?”

 So, unless you can somehow figure out how to bind 5 and three quarters molecules of glycerol with one molecule of stearic acid, this is impossible!
 You might be able to bind two glycerols to stearic acid, but 5 or 6?
 No way – stearic acid is a saturated fat molecule and there’s just nowhere to connect them!
 And definitely not 5.74 molecules…

-At this point, I was basically like “WTF?, this label can’t be right.”
-We can’t yet write about this on PricePlow… and more importantly, what is this ingredient really?!
+At this point, we asked “WTF?, this label can’t be right.”
+We can’t yet write about this on PricePlow’s blog… but more importantly, what is this ingredient really?!

 What happened?
 The 65% confusion

 A new ingredient named HydroMax has recently been used in several pump formulas.
 This is sold by Glanbia, the big Irish conglomerate company that owns Optimum Nutrition, BSN, IsoPure, and ABB, but they also sell tons of raw materials.
 It is glycerol bound to silica instead of stearic acid, and they claim ~65% glycerol by weight.

 So at this point, my question was, is this ingredient in PUMP Powder some HydroMax clone, or is it just plain ol’ glycerol monostearate?

 I contacted MAN Sports and we had a talk:

 When MAN was launching this product, they were messing with a few different formulas, and were creating all kinds of mockups.
 Ultimately, they decided on glycerol monostearate, yet throughout the process, their designer had been sent a ton of stuff to create and throw on the web.

 Rather than just put “glycerol monostearate”, the designer apparently took the “best of both worlds” approach, kept the “(65% Glycerol)” that was in one old label, while replacing the ingredient name with “Glycerol Monostearate” before that.
 That got leaked to Stack3d, and the rest is history.